nyaapa/vscodesrv/README.md

 # vscodesrv
-listen on tcp port and start vscode with passed path
+listen on tcp port and start vscode with passed path: usefull for WSL